 Cognitive-behavioral therapy (CBT) can be used to treat substance use issues and mental illnesses alike.
 CBT was originally developed in the psychiatric community as a way to treat depression.
 However, studies and patient success soon demonstrated that it could be used effectively in a broad range of other applications, including as a successful treatment for anxiety, psychosis, and trauma.
-At Zelus Recovery, cognitive-behavioral therapy is one of the cornerstones of our teen and young adult addiction treatment program.
+At Zelus Recovery, our cognitive-behavioral therapy program is one of the cornerstones of our teen and young adult addiction treatment program in Meridian, ID.

 If you or a teen or young adult in your life is struggling with alcohol or substance use issues, don’t hesitate.
 Reach out to the team of addiction specialists using our secure online form today or call us at 208.518.0797.

 How Cognitive-Behavioral Therapy Helps